slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Warren Buffett*
 > *"The best way, perhaps the only way, to change others is to become an example."
 "Everybody wants to change others.
 Nobody wants to be changed."
-"People think they can't change themselves, but they can.
-People think they can change others, but they can't."
+"People think they can’t change themselves, but they can.
+People think they can change others, but they can’t."
-"Sometimes it's easier to change the world than to change people's minds."
+"Sometimes it’s easier to change the world than to change people’s minds."
 -- Naval Ravikant*

-- regrets are especially painful when you abandon a previous plan and feel like you have to run in teh other direction twice as fast to make up for lost time.
+- regrets are especially painful when you abandon a previous plan and feel like you have to run in the other direction twice as fast to make up for lost time.
-- when you hit a wrong note, it's the next note that makes it good or bad.
+- when you hit a wrong note, it’s the next note that makes it good or bad.
 - grow also feels like loss
 - Inertia is why a car does not stop the moment the brakes are applied.
 -->